🔥 30% Off! →

 • Insert your penis into the tube.

-• Pump out the air, to create a vacuum.
+• Pump out the air in the tube, to create a vacuum that draws blood into the penis.
 If your pump has a built in pressure meter, do not exceed 5 PSI or .03 MPa.
 If your pump does not have a pressure gauge, apply pressure until you feel uncomfortable.
 It is normal to feel mild pressure as blood enters into penile tissues.
 Mild discomfort is normal.
 Anything more severe is not.

 • If air leaks out you may need to pump more to maintain an ideal level of suction.